skinnerjc/inspect_proxmox_sandbox/README.md

 ## Tech debt

-- instructions on how to run tests
-- validate there is at least one sandbox
 - add escape hatch for proxmox API
 - pydocs instead of inline comments on fields etc
 - Does not work with Inspect's post-hoc CLI sandbox cleanup feature